Biden cancels another $9 billion in student loan debt days after payments restart | KRDO

 This summer, the administration launched a new repayment program that promises to lower bills for millions of borrowers.
 And a recently released Department of Education rule, which is set to take effect next year, aims to keep tuition at for-profit colleges and career programs in check.

 The Biden administration is also pursuing another pathway to providing some student debt relief, but it’s not clear who would be eligible or how much debt would be canceled.
-Last week, the Department of Education said a potential new program could focus on certain groups of borrowers, like those who have seen their balances grow to balances higher than what originally borrowed despite making payments.
+Last week, the Department of Education said a potential new program could focus on certain groups of borrowers, like those who have seen their balances grow larger than what was originally borrowed despite making payments.

 This pathway requires the Department of Education to undertake a formal rule-making process, which typically takes months or even years – and could still face legal challenges.